grayhound/django-gmap-admin/README.md

-**FORK INFO** A simple modelfield, formfield and widget to allow a user pick a single location via google maps.
+A simple modelfield, formfield and widget combination to allow a user pick a single location via google maps in the django admin (without needing to install GeoDjango etc!).

-I have removed address geocoding from the original and also incorperated a default formfield to avoid having to mess with modeladmins
+In this fork, I have removed address geocoding (you manually pick a location on the map) and I also incorperated a default formfield so you don't have to mess with ModelAdmins - just add the modelfield to your model.

 ![Screenshot](https://github.com/pastylegs/django-google-maps/raw/master/screenshot.png)

 USAGE:
 ------
-- include the `django_google_maps` app in your `settings.py`
+- include the `gmap_admin` app in your `settings.py`
-- create a model that has a geolocation field
+- create a model that has a GeoLocationField field
   <pre><code>
     from django.db import models
     from gmap_admin.fields import GeoLocationField

     class Rental(models.Model):
         geolocation = GeoLocationField(max_length=100)
-  </code></pre>
-- The form field and widget are set automatically so you don't need to specify anything in the admin
   </code></pre>

 That should be all you need to get started.
 If you're not using Django 1.3